 You can also download Windows Updates & Apps from other Windows 10 PCs.
 When this option is turned ON, your PC may also send parts of previously downloaded Windows Updates and apps to PCs on your local network or PCs on the internet, depending on what’s selected from the provided options.

 See this post if you wish to learn about a workaround to turn Off Windows Update in Windows 10.
 You can also make Windows 10 notify you before downloading Updates.
+This post shows how to run Windows Updates from Command Line.

 Windows 10 Activation